-CICAD observes that Belize does not have an early warning system (EWS) to identify or trace new psychoactive substances (NPS), illicit synthetic drugs, or the threat of fentanyl-related substances, non-medical synthetic opioids, illicit amphetamine derivatives, and other substances subject to international control.
-On the other hand, CICAD notes with satisfaction that the country improves its capabilities to detect and analyze NPS through the use of special investigative techniques, updated equipment, and acquisition of technology.
-However, CICAD observes that Belize does not have regulatory frameworks or guidelines to identify and address the challenges posed by the onset of NPS and emerging synthetic drugs.
-CICAD also notes that the country does not participate in the INCB's Project ION.
-Further, CICAD observes that Belize does not have innovative legislation or regulatory approaches to synthetic opioids for non-medical use or NPS.
+CICAD observes that Grenada does not have an early warning system (EWS) to identify or trace new psychoactive substances (NPS), illicit synthetic drugs, or the threat of fentanyl-related substances, non-medical synthetic opioids, illicit amphetamine derivatives, and other substances subject to international control.
+CICAD also notes that the country does not improve its capabilities to detect or analyze NPS through the use of special investigative techniques, updated equipment, and acquisition of technology.
+Further, CICAD observes that Grenada does not have regulatory frameworks or guidelines to identify and address the challenges posed by the onset of NPS and emerging synthetic drugs.
+Additionally, CICAD notes that the country does not participate in the INCB's Project ION.
+CICAD also observes that Grenada does not have innovative legislation or regulatory approach to synthetic opioids for non-medical use or NPS.